Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 - Significance Level: Usually 95% (confidence the result isn't random chance)

 Rule of Thumb: For a 3% baseline conversion and 10% MDE, you need approximately 30,000 visitors per variant.
 Lower traffic?
 Either extend the test duration or increase your MDE (accept that you can only detect larger changes).
+If your test requires 6+ months to reach significance, consider whether the MDE is too small to matter operationally.

 Bug #2: Ignoring Segments